systemd/mkosi/README.md

   next to image files it boots, for additional container runtime settings.

+* `mkosi.cache` may be a directory.
+If so, it is automatically used as package download cache, in order to speed repeated runs of the tool.

 All these files are optional.

 Note that the location of all these files may also be